Xilinx/workflow-decoupling-docs/generate-system-devicetree.md

 * `pcw.dtsi` - This devicetree file includes the configuration information for all peripherals located in the Versal Processing System and specified as part of the CIPS IP in Vivado
 * `pl.dtsi` - This devicetree file includes the configuration information for all peripherals located in the Versal Programmable Logic

+Along with system device tree files, some additional hw files will be needed during the Yocto Project build and yocto expects these files to be present in the directory same as system device tree files i.e directory specified with -dir option.
+Inorder to copy these files to -dir path, use below command at xsct which copies these files from xsa to path specified with -dir.

+xsct% sdtgen copy_hw_files

+ For Zynq UltraScale+ MPSoC devices, SDTGen will copy the following hw files in the same directory as the system device tree files:

+* `psu_init.tcl`
+* `psu_init.html` (The Zynq UltraScale+ configuration in HTML viewable form)
+* `psu_init.c`
+* `psu_init.h`
+* `psu_init_gpl.c`
+* `psu_init_gpl.h`
+* `system_wrapper.bit`

+For Versal ACAP devices, SDTGen will copy the following hw files in the same directory as the system device tree files:

+* `<export_file_name>.pdi`

 Additionally, devicetree binding information will be located in the `include` sub-directory various peripherals found in the design.

 The hardware developer persona must share all of the contents of the path specified in the `--dir` parameter with the software developer persona.

 # Notes & Exceptions

-The files generated in the same directory as the hardware handoff (`.xsa`) file are still needed for use by the software developer persona.
+The files generated in the same directory as the system device tree files are still needed for use by the software developer persona.
 These files (eg, `psu_init.c`, `psu_init.h`, `<export_file_name>.pdi`, etc) should be included in the set of files shared from the hardware developer persona to the software developer persona.